Surampatti

-Surampatti is a neighbourhood locality in the City of Erode.
-As of 2011, the town had a population of 41,782.
+Surampatti is a neighbourhood locality in the city of Erode, Tamil Nadu in India.

 And presently, this has been converted as the Zonal Headquarters for one of the four zones of Erode Municipal Corporation, combining 15 Wards.
 It is one of the thickly populated locality near the city of Erode.
 The major Residential areas in this zone are Surampatti, Surampatti Valasu, Jaganathapuram, Bharathipuram, Teacher's Colony, NGGO Colony and Palayapalayam.